Sikh culture: South Indian Sikhs

 There are Sikh communities in Karnataka, Andhra Pradesh and Maharashtra who converted to Sikhism centuries ago.

 The Sikhs comprise Banjara and Satnami.
-The process of blending the religion into southern India for the Sikligars began at the time of 10th Sikh Guru Gobind Singh, who came to the Deccan and died in 1708 at Nanded (Maharashtra).
+The process of blending the religion into southern India for the Sikligars began at the time of the 10th Sikh Guru Gobind Singh, who came to the Deccan and died in 1708 at Nanded (Maharashtra).

-It all came by the Sikligars as they cane to southern India as expert arms-making camp followers of the tenth Guru.
+It all came by the Sikligars as they came to southern India as expert arms-making camp followers of the tenth Guru.
 Sikligar is a compound of the Persian words `saiqal` and `gar` meaning a polisher of metal.
 The traditional occupation of the Sikligars is crafting kitchen implements.

 Banjaras are a nomadic tribe who traditionally travelled with merchandise and are found across a large swathe of northern India, as well as in the south.
 Sikh Banjaras too travelled with armies of the past supplying them with provisions.